iagohribeiro/spacecraftTravel/README.md

 ------------

 #### **Capacity**
 Each Spacecraft has its own capability.
-Therefore, the number of passengers dropbox varies according to the chosen spaceship.
+Therefore, the number of passengers dropbox varies according to the chosen Spacecraft.

 <img src="https://github.com/iagohribeiro/spacecraftTravel/blob/master/isarAssignment/doc/capacity.PNG" width="500">